ranaldsgift/KefinTweaks/README.md

 0. **Install the Prerequisites listed above**
 1. **Add a new script to your JS Injector Plugin**
-2. **Copy the the code below, paste it into the new script, save your changes and refresh the page**
+2. **Copy the code below, paste it into the new script, save your changes and refresh the page**

 ```javascript
 const script = document.createElement("script");